Discover the Best of the Croatian Coast

 Venice, Italy

-The Italian ‘City of Canals,’ Venice is an enchanting city that exudes an atmosphere not found anywhere else in the world.
+The Italian ‘City of Canals,’ Venice, is an enchanting city that exudes an atmosphere not found elsewhere in the world.
 Established in the 5th century, the city stretches across 118 small islands in the marshy Venetian Lagoon along the Adriatic.
-Soak up the romance of the of the iconic canals and bridges and relish sailing out of Venice via the traditional passage past St. Marks Basilica, a route exclusively reserved for a few cruise vessels.
+Soak up the romance of the iconic canals and bridges and relish sailing out of Venice via the traditional passage past St. Marks Basilica, a route exclusively reserved for a few cruise vessels.

 Rovinj, Croatia

 Located on Croatia’s Istrian Peninsula, the lovely town of Rovinj is interwoven with Italian influences.
-A rabbit warren of narrow, winding cobbled streets and small squares, Rovinj is a delight to explore by foot among the colourful buildings and art galleries, of which there are plenty here.
-On a hilltop, the belltower of the baroque-style St Euphemia’s Church pierces the sky, while down below, the picturesque harbour is filled with fishing boats, a nod to the town’s seafaring and fishing traditions.
+A rabbit warren of narrow, winding cobbled streets and small squares, Rovinj is a delight to explore on foot, strolling among the many colourful buildings and art galleries.
+On a hilltop, the belltower of the Baroque-style St Euphemia’s Church pierces the sky, while down below, the picturesque harbour is filled with fishing boats, a nod to the town’s seafaring and fishing traditions.

 Šibenik, Croatia

-Founded by the Slavs in 1066, Šibenik is one of Croatia’s oldest towns.
-It’s nestled on the coast between Zadar and Split, it has been conquered by Venetians, Byzantines, Hungarians and Habsburgs, meaning there is a plethora of architectural styles to admire.
-This tiny city is home to two UNESCO World Heritage-listed sites: the white stone Saint James’ Cathedral, an architectural fusion of Gothic and Renaissance – take the stairs from the Riva, the seaside promenade – and Nikola Fort, built between the 16th and 17th centuries.
+First mentioned in written records in 1066, Šibenik is one of Croatia’s oldest towns.
+Nestled on the coast between Zadar and Split, it has been conquered by Venetians, Byzantines, Hungarians and Habsburgs, meaning there is a plethora of architectural styles to admire.
+This tiny city is home to two World Heritage-listed sites: the white-stone Saint James’ Cathedral, an architectural fusion of Gothic and Renaissance, and the 16th- and 17th-century fortress of St Nicholas.

 Trogir, Croatia

-Located on a small island between the Croatian mainland and Ciovo Island, UNESCO-listed Trogir is an ancient settlement that dates to the Hellenistic period.
+Located on a small island between the Croatian mainland and Ciovo Island, World Heritage-listed Trogir is an ancient settlement with roots in the Hellenistic period, later shaped by Roman, Venetian and Croatian influences.
 It’s filled with Romanesque churches and Renaissance and Baroque buildings, with St Lawrence Cathedral dominating the old town square.
-Climb to the top of the belltower for spectacular views over the town.
+Climb to the top of the bell tower for spectacular views over the town.
 Spend time people-watching on the wide seaside promenade, which is packed with bars and cafes.

 Vis, Croatia

 The island of Vis served as a Yugoslav military base from the 1950s until 1989, during which it was cut off to visitors and left vastly unpopulated.
-This, however, has preserved the island’s authenticity and life here is very laidback and unhurried, with a rocky coastline and azure waters, and the town of Kut, which was built by the Venetians, a series of narrow passageways and ancient palazzos.
-The island was used as the setting for the sequel to the film Mamma Mia!, depicting the fictional Greek island of Kalokairi.
+This has preserved the island’s authenticity and life here is laidback and unhurried, with a rocky coastline and azure waters.
+The town of Komiža, significantly developed during Venetian rule, is made up of narrow passageways and historic stone buildings.
+The island was used as a filming location for the sequel to the film Mamma Mia!, depicting the fictional Greek island of Kalokairi.

 Hvar, Croatia

-Hvar is a photogenic jumble of whitewashed buildings topped with sun-kissed terracotta roofs, and beyond, scenic rolling hills peppered with lavender fields, olive groves, and grapevines.
-The heart of Hvar is its Old Town, which reveals multiple layers of history and architectural wonders, including the vast St Stephen’s Square, which is home to a cathedral built in the 16th and 17th centuries, and the restored Arsenal, which was used to repair and refit war galleons from the 17th century.
-Hvar is said to be the sunniest place in all of Croatia, so soak up the rays as you wander the harbour lined with yachts or make your way up to Fortica, the island’s medieval fortress which has sweeping views over Hvar and its neighbouring islands.
+Hvar is a photogenic jumble of whitewashed buildings topped with terracotta roofs, and beyond, picturesque rolling hills peppered with lavender fields, olive groves, and grapevines.
+The heart of Hvar is its Old Town, which reveals multiple layers of history and architectural wonders.
+These include the vast St Stephen’s Square, which is home to a cathedral built in the 16th and 17th centuries, and the restored Arsenal, which was used to repair and refit war galleons from the 17th century.
+Hvar is said to be the sunniest place in all of Croatia, so soak up the rays as you wander the yacht-lined harbour or make your way up to Fortica, the island’s medieval fortress that has sweeping views over Hvar and its neighbouring islands.

 Korcula, Croatia

 A gem of the Adriatic, Korcula is among the most beloved islands in Croatia.
 It boasts a landscape of olive groves and vineyards, and a striking coast of white pebble beaches and azure waters.
 While there’s evidence the island has been inhabited since prehistoric times, the fortified old town is on UNESCO’s tentative list for its late medieval planning and has been referred to by the locals as ‘Little Dubrovnik’.
-It is a delightful mix of medieval churches, elegant palaces and squares.
-See the impressive St. Mark’s Cathedral built in Gothic-Renaissance style, and the captivating Marco Polo Center, where you can understand the legacy of the explorer who was thought to have been born here.
+It’s a delightful mix of medieval churches, elegant palaces and squares.
+See the impressive St Mark’s Cathedral, built in Gothic-Renaissance style, and the captivating Marco Polo Center, where you can understand the legacy of the explorer who is said to have been born here.
 The villages of Cara and Smokvica are renowned for producing the country’s signature dry white wine.

 Dubrovnik, Croatia

-Your Emerald Cruises voyage concludes in the grand, historic city of Dubrovnik, the UNESCO World Heritage Site known as the Pearl of the Adriatic.
-The city is renowned for its breathtaking architecture of red terracotta tiled roofs and whiteish walls, striking against the turquoise waters that laps below.
-It’s home to one of the finest examples of a medieval citadel in Europe.
+Your Emerald Cruises voyage concludes in the grand city of Dubrovnik, a World Heritage Site known as the Pearl of the Adriatic.
+The city is renowned for its breathtaking architecture of red terracotta-tiled roofs and white stone walls, striking against the turquoise waters that lap below.
 From your luxury yacht, you’ll be transferred to the airport for your journey home or to continue your holiday.
-Please book your flight to depart out of Dubrovnik after 12:00 PM.
+Please book your flight to depart out of Dubrovnik after 11:00 AM.
 The itinerary is a guide only and may be amended for operational reasons.
 As such Emerald Cruises cannot guarantee the cruise will operated unaltered from the itinerary states above.
 Please refer to our terms and conditions for further information.